rxqnx00/rxqnx00/README.md

 My name is Ryan, and I am currently a **Statistics and Data Science Major** at **UCLA**.

-🔎 Interested in: Machine Learning, Data Science, Statistica Modeling
+🔎 Interested in: Machine Learning, Data Science, Statistical Modeling

 ---
 ## 🧰 Tech Stack